lalon2am/SeniorDesign2-Group6-ChatApp/README.md

 ### 2. cd ../frontend      # Navigate to frontend
     npm install # Install deps

-### 3. Both directories have their own ReadMe file that will show how to run locally
+### 3. Both directories have their own Read Me file that will walk you through how to run the backend and frontend locally